albirrkarim/laravel-react-starter-kit-pro/README.md

 ## Buy Now Save Your Time with a Cup of Coffee

 We need funding to make this starter kit always maintained.
-No worry, i make the price is cheap $5 USD monthly. its just price of a coffee.
+No worry, i make the price is cheap $10 USD monthly. its just price of a coffee.

 I speak Indonesian (Native) and English.

 ### Options

-**Get in into private repo**
+#### Get in into private repo

-Just USD $5 / Month (until you unsubscribe) Include chat support via discord.
+Just USD $10 / Month (until you unsubscribe) Include chat support via discord.

-**Support**
+#### Support

 I provide consultation via online meeting.

 USD $10 / Hour

-**Training Your Team**
+#### Training Your Team

 I provide training your team via online meeting.